 The Fourth of July is a picnic for us humans but can be a frightening experience for some pets.
-Between large family parties and loud bangs fireworks, some pets can become very anxious.
+Between large family parties and the loud bangs of fireworks, our pets can become anxious and scared.
 The American Veterinary Medical Association (AVMA) wants to help you keep your pet safe during the festivities.
-Here are some helpful tips to follow throughout the day.
+Keep reading for their Fourth of July pet safety tips.

 1. Prepare for the day by checking the information on your pet’s identification tag.
+According to Petfinder, more pets get lost on July 4th than on any other day of the year.
 Make sure all of the contact information is current and accurate.

 2. Watch the temperature.
 Too much sun, heat, and humidity is dangerous for your pet.
 If it is very hot and humid, keep your pet inside.
 If outdoors, make sure they have plenty of shade and water.
 Break times to cool off inside are a good idea, too.

 3. If you need to run errands, never leave your pet in the car.
 The temperature in cars rises to extreme and dangerous levels very quickly.
-You should leave your pet at home if you plan on making stops.
+If you plan on making stops, leave your pet at home.

-5. Food in the trash still smells pretty good to your pet so keep trash in a secure container your pet cannot get to.
+5. Keep your pet away from the trash can.
+Food in the trash still smells pretty good to your pet so keep trash in a secure container your pet cannot get to.

-6. Keep your pets inside during fireworks.
-The loud crashes and bangs of fireworks can spook any pet, causing him to run away.
+6. Keep your pets inside during fireworks and leave them at home if you are attending any fireworks displays.
+The loud crashes and bangs of fireworks can spook any pet and might scare him into running away.
 The best way to ensure that doesn’t happen is to keep him inside.
 You can also provide your pet with a safe space to retreat to during fireworks, like his crate.

-Knowing your pet is comfortable and happy on July 4 will help you relax and enjoy the holiday.
+Knowing your pet is comfortable and happy on July 4th will help you relax and enjoy the holiday.
+Happy Fourth of July!